andresmegias/richvalues/README.md

-# richvalues
+# RichValues

-Python library for dealing with uncertainties and upper/lower limits
+Python library for dealing with values with uncertainties and with upper/lower limits in a simple and automated way.